-• Ensure an adequate supply of housing to meet community needs.

-The rezoning of the land will ensure that there is not only adequate supply of vacant residential land, but choice of location and lot sizes for landowners.

-• Ensure a greater diversity of housing types, including smaller housing types, rental housing and temporary housing.

-The subject land would have two zones allowing for a range of housing types, in accord with the zoning objectives and minimum lot size maps.

-Improve the supply and range of affordable housing

-Potential for a range of housing types provides potential for increased range of affordable housing.

-• Build cohesive and liveable communities by ensuring towns and villages are well designed, liveable and provide a range of housing types

-New roads connections in the future will improve connection between residential areas.
-New open space and environmental areas will become available for public use.

-• Action 6.1 - Work with Singleton and Muswellbrook Councils to identify the nature of change in population growth and demand for housing and to identify sufficient land and other opportunities to facilitate an adequate supply of appropriately located housing to meet identified demand.
+- Ensure an adequate supply of housing to meet community needs.
+The rezoning of the land will ensure that there is ongoing supply of vacant residential land, and choice of location and lot sizes for landowners. - Ensure a greater diversity of housing types, including smaller housing types, rental housing and temporary housing.
+The subject land would have two residential zones allowing for a range of housing types, in accord with the zoning objectives and minimum lot size maps. - Improve the supply and range of affordable housing Potential for a range of housing types provides potential for increased range of affordable housing. - Build cohesive and liveable communities by ensuring towns and villages are well designed, liveable and provide a range of housing types New roads connections in the future will improve connection between residential areas.
+New open space and environmental areas will become available for public use. - Action 6.1 Work with Singleton and Muswellbrook Councils to identify the nature of change in population growth and demand for housing and to identify sufficient land and other opportunities to facilitate an adequate supply of appropriately located housing to meet identified demand

 The identification of the subject land as being appropriate for residential and large lot residential development has been indicated in MRRRS.
 A review of existing residential zoned land within the general locality and of the land identified as urban release area, would suggest that it is timely to consider rezoning of additional land for such purposes.